imorente/gatsby-netlify-form-example/README.md

 ```
 echo SITE_RECAPTCHA_KEY=$SITE_RECAPTCHA_KEY >> env.production && gatsby build
 ```
-_Note: There’s probably a nicer way of making the `SITE_RECAPTCHA_KEY` environment variable available to Gatsby in production.
+_Note: There’s probably a more elegant way to make the `SITE_RECAPTCHA_KEY` environment variable available to Gatsby in production.
 This was just the quickest way I found to make it work without having to duplicate the variable_

 To see the reCAPTCHA widget locally, add `SITE_RECAPTCHA_KEY=your-reCAPTCHA-API-site-key` to your local [.env.development](https://www.gatsbyjs.org/docs/environment-variables/) file.